amingilani/ShahinSorkh.github.io/_posts/2019-07-20-how-is-it-like-to-be-a-dev-in-iran.md

 You may have no sense of what I am talking about.
 Imagine you are supposed to build something with a new technology you know nothing about for your company.
-The first step is to find the technology documentations and try to figure out how to make it work.
+The first step is to find the technology documentation and try to figure out how to make it work.

-After googling the name of it, you find many related links including links to the official documentations.
-You click on the link and suddenly an annoying ugly stupid page pops out which has a big text on it "You are sanctioned by the US and we cannot serve you".
+After Googling the name of it, you find many related links including links to the official documentation.
+You click on the link and suddenly an annoying, ugly, stupid page pops out which has a big text on it "You are sanctioned by the US and we cannot serve you".

-You get back to the google results and try to find something else.
-You see YouTube and medium links there but you know they are censored or unavailable for where you live and you cannot use them either.
+You get back to the Google results and try to find something else.
+You see YouTube and Medium links there but you know they are censored or unavailable for where you live and you cannot use them either.

-A link to a SO question takes your attention and you click on it.
+A link to a StackOverflow question takes your attention and you click on it.
 The question is about something likely advanced in that technology and you have no idea what are they talking about!
-You have no choice to get to google results, page 2.
+You have no choice to get to Google results, page 2.
 On page 2 to page 100,000 there is no related links!

-You go to your boss and tell him/her "This technology is not working here.
+You go to your boss and tell them, "This technology is not working here.
 Find something else or cancel the project".
-Tomarrow you are looking for a new position somewhere else!
+The next day, you are looking for a new position somewhere else!

 # How do we survive?